-(1) If different than the Company position and as furnished by the respective individual.
+(1) Other than Company Position as described by the respective individual.

 (2) The number of securities beneficially owned or controlled or directed, directly or not directly, is not within the knowledge of the Company and has been furnished by the respective individual.